tienducitt/slide/mysql-index/slide/PITCHME.md

 #HSLIDE
 ## What is an index?
-- Data structures that storage engines use to find rows quickly
+Data structures that storage engines use to find rows quickly

 #HSLIDE
 ## Index
-- Speed up SELECTs
+&#8593; Speed up SELECTs

-- Slows down writes
+&#8595; Slows down writes

-- More disk space used
+&#8595; More disk space used

 #HSLIDE
 ## B-Tree indexes
-- Table itself is a B-tree (cluster index) order by primary key, non-primary columns is attached to it.
+- Table itself is a B-tree order by primary key, non-primary columns is attached to it.
 - Secondary index is a B-Tree order by `index key`, primary key is attached to it.

 #HSLIDE
 ## B+-Tree in MySQL

 <img src="/assets/b-tree.jpg">

 #HSLIDE